MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frameworks.md

 ## Angular

-It allows use of HTML-like syntax in the application and allows interpreting of attributes for data binding.
+This allows use of HTML-like syntax in the application and allows interpreting of attributes for data binding.
 It is used for developing Single Page Applications (SPA).

 It is an open source project used by Google.